When you leave local authority care, or the family home if there's been a breakdown, you may not have the skills you need to live an independent life.

 This will identify what support you need and the provider's role in ensuring you access this support.

-What would I have to pay?
+What you would have to pay

 You would pay rent for the room and for your food and utilities.
 You'll get support to help claim benefits or to help budget your income to cover these payments.

 What role the supported lodgings provider will have